mesosphere-backup/support-isv/DCOS_Spinnaker_Triage_Guide.md

 All Spinnaker services except `redis` and `deck` are springboot applications which write logs to stdout.
 In the service config section of the Spinnaker service debug level log output can be enabled for the springboot based services.

-When doing config changes for one of the spinnaker services its stdout log should be observed.
+When doing config changes for one of the spinnaker services its stdout log should be observed when it restarts.